 Working for FedEx

 Many drivers seem to love working for FedEx, and the company does provide more than enough mileage for long-haul drivers.
-If the company does pay a low rate of $.93 per mile for an owner operator, this would be on the low-end, according to other truck drivers.
+If the company does pay a decent rate of $.97 per mile for an owner-operator, this would be on the low-end, according to other truck drivers.

 FedEx is one of the leading carriers in the United States, and the company operates in the entire United States.